jlink/property-based-testing-in-kotlin/docs/README.md

 Using `Builders.withBuilder(..)` makes sense if:
 - You already have builder classes for your domain type
 - You have more than 8 attributes to combine
-- You consider the builder syntax more readable
+- You consider the builder syntax to be more readable

-In the end `combine(..)` and builders are equivalent; sometimes one tends to be more concise (read: less code) than the other.
+In the end `combine(..)` and builders are equivalent; sometimes one tends to be more concise (i.e. less code) than the other.

 ### Providing Generators through Domain Contexts